craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 </html>
 {% endhighlight %}

-The game skeleton is pretty simple:
+So far, the HTML file is simple:  it loads two javascript libraries, sets the style to clip items that overflow a div (the overflow:hidden), and has an empty body.

+Now start writing *game.js* using a basic game skeleton:

 {% highlight javascript %}
 window.onload = function () {
     //start crafty
     Crafty.init(400, 336);
-    //Crafty.canvas.init();
-};
+    // Crafty.canvas.init();
+    // Uncomment the canvas line if using HTML Canvas instead };
 {% endhighlight %}

-If you are familiar with javascript you will recognize this way of declaring a function that will get executed when the browser is done loading the page.
-In that way Crafty is no different from any other javascript you would write.
+You probably recognize the javascript construct for declaring a function that will get executed when the browser is done loading the page.
 Crafty.init(width, height) is where Crafty does it's initialization stuff that is needed before the game can run.
-We are going to create a tile-based game so the width and height is set to multiples of 16, which is the size of the tiles.
+You are writing a tile-based game using 16x16 tiles so the width and height are set to multiples of 16.

-There are two ways of getting images onto the screen:
+You get your choice of two ways of getting images onto the screen:

-* Using a canvas element that is like a big square of screen estate that you get to draw pixels on or
+* Using an HTML canvas element that is like a big square of screen estate that you get to draw pixels on, or
 * using normal DOM elements that you can manipulate using css and javascript but is drawn to the screen by the browser.

-It turns out that the DOM method is fastest in most cases, but if you want to use canvas you need to call Crafty.canvas.init() first.
-As you will see later Crafty abstracts away most differences between DOM and canvas, so it is a matter of changing a single variable if you decide to change later.
+It turns out that the DOM method is fastest in most cases.
+All you need do is call Crafty.canvas.init() first if you want to use the canvas option; Crafty abstracts away most differences between the DOM and canvas.

 ## Scenes

-To organize different parts of the game Crafty has a notion of scenes.
-Each level of a game would fit nicely in a scene as would the menu, high score lists etc.
-For our simple game we will just have a loading scene and a game scene:
+Crafty has a notion of scenes to organize different parts of the game.
+A complicated game might have a different sceen for each level of the game, each cut scene, the start menu, high score list, and achievements page.
+For your simple game, you will just have a loading scene and a game scene in *game.js*:

 {% highlight javascript %}
 //the loading screen that will display while our assets load